infinite-finite/BMI-Calculator/README.md

 ## Using the BMI Tool

-Simply run the tool of your choice in Python from the command prompt, enter your height and weight, and the tool will calculate your BMI for you.
+Simply run the tool of your choice in Python from the command prompt, enter your height and weight when prompted, and the tool will calculate your BMI for you.